Sexual assault training for judges in Canada

-Sexual Assault Training for Judges in Canada is a mandatory sexual assault training for federal judges under the Canadian federal and provincial governments as response to recent events and a growing amount of media attention.
-Federally, Bill C-337 was introduced by Rona Ambrose, former interim Conservative leader, in 2017 as a response to national outrage against Robin Camp, an Alberta judge who resigned from the Federal Court in 2018 after allegations of mishandling a sexual assault case heard in his court.
+Sexual assault training for judges in Canada is a mandatory sexual assault training for federally appointed judges under the Canadian federal and provincial governments as response to recent events and a growing amount of media attention.
+Federally, Bill C-337 was introduced by Rona Ambrose, then-interim Conservative leader, in 2017 as a response to national outrage against Robin Camp, an Alberta judge who resigned from the Federal Court in 2018 after allegations of mishandling a sexual assault case heard in his court.

-Certain Canadian provinces, like Prince Edward Island have also adopted legislative initiatives to introduce mandatory sexual assault training for provincial judges.
+Some provinces, like Prince Edward Island have also adopted legislative initiatives to introduce mandatory sexual assault training for provincial judges.
 There have also been non-governmental efforts to spread the prevalence sexual assault education to Canadian judges.

 History

-Canadian studies conducted on sexual assault allegations found that incidences of sexual assault are consistently under-reported, under-investigated, and under-convicted.
+Canadian studies conducted on sexual assault allegations found that incidents of sexual assault are consistently under-reported, under-investigated, and under-convicted.
 Data reported that one in five sexual assault allegations in Canada are dismissed by Canadian law enforcement as unfounded.
 Findings from the 2014 General Social Survey on Victimization find that 83% of sexual assaults remain unreported, and that those participating in the survey cited distrust of the police, the court, and the criminal justice system as barriers to reporting.
 In 2014/2015, less than half of all sexual assault trials resulted in a conviction, and of those convictions, 57% resulted in a custodial sentence, and 18% resulted in probation.

 In Canada, criticisms that judges re-victimize complainants by relying on stereotypes and rape myths during criminal proceedings and decisions have led to calls for judges to become more thoroughly informed and trained on how to proceed in such trials.